HakkanShah/AluChat/README.md

 ## ✨ Features

 - **Dual Personalities**: Seamlessly switch between two distinct chat modes:
-  - **😇 Good Bro**: A friendly, respectful, and helpful AI that provides supportive answers and useful external links.
+  - **😇 Sweet Mode**: A friendly, respectful, and helpful AI that provides supportive answers and useful external links.
-  - **😈 Bad Bro**: An edgy, sarcastic, and brutally honest AI that delivers witty roasts and humorous commentary, complete with GenZ slang.
+  - **😈 Savage Mode**: An edgy, sarcastic, and brutally honest AI that delivers witty roasts and humorous commentary, complete with GenZ slang.
 - **Dynamic UI**: The app's theme (colors, fonts, and backgrounds) changes dynamically when switching between modes.
 - **User Authentication**: A simple, mock authentication system for user login and signup.
 - **Customizable Profiles**: Users can upload and change their profile pictures.